Expertise

 The importance of smart farming cannot be overstated.
 With the world’s population projected to reach 9.8 billion by 2050, there is an urgent need for more sustainable agricultural practices that are able to maximize yields with lesser use of human resources.
 Smart farming provides one such solution, helping farmers develop more efficient food production methods tailored to the specific needs and conditions of the world population.
 Whether it’s through the use of GPS-enabled tractors, data-driven decision support tools, or other sensors used in agriculture, IoT-based smart farming is helping to transform agriculture and pave the way for a more sustainable future.

 Smart farming is the combined application of modern Information and Communication Technology (ICT) in the agriculture sector to optimize crop management, reduce costs, and preserve the environment.
-The use of farm management information systems (FMIS) supports automated data acquisition, processing, and decision-making to achieve these goals.
+The use of farm management information systems (FMIS)—a form of farm management software—supports automated data acquisition, processing, and decision-making to achieve these goals.
 With the growth in agricultural data collection, more FMIS are integrating IoT technology to enhance precision farming management and business goals.
 While IoT systems for farming often have different functions and quality requirements, the general frameworks are applicable to any kind of smart farming technology.

 The growth of the agriculture M2M market is largely attributed to the large-scale deployment of long-term evolution (LTE) network infrastructure, adoption of equipment control and monitoring solutions, and the evolution of new business models by telecom operators.
 Machine-to-machine (M2M) derived data is also used to monitor crops and provide weather forecasts using smart weather stations.
 With intensive urban migration, the necessity to collect data in a smart and easy way made some governments adopt regulations to ensure that farms are monitored using the latest technology.